smolprogrammer/smolprogrammer/README.md

 - 👋 Hi, I’m @smolprogrammer
 - 👀 I’m interested in coding, reading books and listening music!
-- 🌱 I’m currently learning programming at the Technical University of Kosice
+- 🌱 I’m currently learning programming at the Technical University in Kosice